Overview

 Special Education (M.Ed.)

 This program is designed both for students who have teacher licensure and those wanting to obtain it.
-Students choose from 4 concentrations: early childhood, high incidence disabilities, severe disabilities, and visual disabilities.
+Students choose from 3 concentrations: high incidence disabilities, severe disabilities, and visual disabilities.